Policies

 Order cancelled (Pending status)Immediate balance credit

-Order cancelled (after acceptance)1-2 business days
+Order cancelled (after acceptance)Immediate balance credit

 Dispute resolved — full refundImmediate upon admin decision